 Students who change their program of study must request to have their transcripts re-evaluated to determine any applicable transfer credit for their new program of study.

-Make an appointment to discuss Alternative Options for earning credit by calling the Entry Center at (360) 442-2311.
+Make an appointment to discuss Alternative Options for earning credit by calling (360) 442-2311.
 Walk-ins welcome during regular business hours.

 M - Thu: 8 am 5 pm